hcallie21/SD_Email_Sensitivity/README.md

 -   **Privacy First**: All processing happens on your local machine via a Python server.
 No data leaves your computer.

 ## AI Model Engine
-This project runs on **TinyBERT**
+- This project runs on **TinyBERT.**
-**Why TinyBERT?** It is 96% smaller and 4x faster than standard BERT, making it perfect for real-time analysis on laptops without needing a powerful GPU.
+- **Why TinyBERT?** It is 96% smaller and 4x faster than standard BERT, making it perfect for real-time analysis on laptops without needing a powerful GPU.

 ## Installation